mdlai/mdlai.github.io/_posts/2016-2-12-Cleaning-Pictures.md

 - data
 ---

-This week I discovered that

-### Image preprocessing is a ton of work.
+This week I discovered that image preprocessing is a ton of work.

 My current project is creating a model that predicts digits using the MNIST data set.